 A wide variety of steps are required to buy and sell a home.
 Among them, establish a contract where both parties agree and set an amount payable by the buyer.
-The process from negotiating a house to acquiring the same one supposes a great risk that one of the parts can resign.
+The process from negotiating a house to acquiring the same one supposes a great risk that one of the parties can resign.

 An impartial entity, the lawyer, manages this type of account; its role is to hold the money and important documents of the property and is transferred right after signing the contract.
-We made this guide for you to answer your question “what is an attorney escrow account” and all the others that arise from it.
+We made this guide for you to answer your question, “what is an attorney escrow account” and all the others that arise from it.

 What is an escrow account?

 An escrow account is a type of account used in buying and selling a home.
 It is managed by the attorney, who is considered an impartial agent, to ensure that the money and important documents – title deed and contract – are in the hands of a person outside the process.
 This type of negotiation is also known as trust, and its main objective is to maintain security and confidence in the process.

 Trust is an important factor in the process because it ensures that a neutral party not involved in the transaction is in charge of holding the documents and funds for the payment of the house.
 It also helps make the fund’s transfer timing more secure because it has the process in place if one of the parties defaults on the contract.
 Another factor is that it ensures that no money is transferred between the buyer and seller personally.